guilhermefarto/ant-colony-optimization/README.md

 All the food collected by the ants will be deposited in the anthill (as long as the ants can return to the anthill through the trail pheromone).

-The attributes of an object of the Anthill class are:
+The attributes for Anthill class are:

 ```python
 	int scale